 Companies that issue preferred stocks can recall them before maturity by paying the issue price.
 Like bonds and unlike stocks, preferred stocks do not confer any voting rights.

 You should consider preferred stocks when you need a steady stream of income.

 This is true in particular when interest rates are low.
 It’s because preferred stock dividends pay a higher income stream than bonds.
 Although lower, the income is more stable than stock dividends.

 You should sell them when interest rates rise.
 This is because that’s when they start to lose value.
 It’s true with bonds as well.

 The fixed income stream becomes less valuable as interest rates push up the returns on other investments.

-Preferreds could also lose value when stock prices rise.
-That's because the company may call them in.
-It means they buy the preferred stocks back from you before the prices get any higher.
+Preferreds could also lose value when stock prices rise because the company may call them in.
+They buy the preferred stocks back from you before the prices get any higher.

 Preferred Stocks Versus Common Stocks